Publishing Industry in Hong Kong

 The Chinese mainland’s market opening measures after WTO accession are restricted to the formation of Sino-foreign joint-ventures in the publishing business and distribution of publications.
 Meanwhile, setting up wholly-owned publishing or import companies on the Chinese mainland remains off-limit to foreign companies, including Hong Kong companies.
 Hong Kong companies' participation is now mainly focused on entering the market through copyright trade and establishing ties with mainland publishing companies in the importation and distribution fields.
 The huge potential of the Chinese mainland market is the focus of the world.
 Hong Kong publishers are at an advantageous position to market China studies to the world.
 There are growing opportunities for publishers to market trade journals to Western companies which want to establish or expand their presence in the mainland market.
 However, Hong Kong publishers have been facing challenges such as inadequate talents and difficulty in operating bookstores amid mounting rents.

 The annual Hong Kong Book Fair is a major event of Hong Kong’s publishing industry, attracting publishers, booksellers, distributors, writers and readers from Hong Kong, Taiwan, the Chinese mainland and the rest of the world.
-Alongside Hong Kong Book Fair 2016, there was a month-long festival “Cultural July, Joyful Summer Reading”, featuring over 200 seminars and other cultural activities throughout Hong Kong.
-In 2016, there were 640 exhibitors from 35 countries and regions, attracting more than one million visitors to the fair.
+Alongside Hong Kong Book Fair 2018, there was a month-long festival “Cultural July, Joyful Summer Reading”, featuring over 330 seminars and other cultural activities throughout Hong Kong.
+In 2018, there were a high of 680 exhibitors from 39 countries and regions, attracting more than one million visitors to the fair.

 Underpinning Hong Kong’s publishing businesses is a highly developed printing industry.
 Meanwhile, many Hong Kong printing companies have relocated their factories to the PRD.
 Please visit our industry profile of printing industry in Hong Kong for further information.